Peter Blankenborg Prydz

 He began his military career as a commissioned officer at Nordenfjeldske infantry regiment.
 He rose to the rank of Major in 1825, before dying the next year.

 Peter Blankenborg Prydz was elected to the Norwegian Constituent Assembly in 1814, representing the army regiment Nordenfjeldske Infanteri-Regiment.
 At Eidsvoll, he belonged to the independence party (Selvstendighetspartiet).

-He is buried at Skedsmo Kirke, a cruciform church from 1180 in Lillestrøm municipality in Viken county.
+He is buried at Skedsmo kirke, a cruciform church from 1180 in Lillestrøm municipality in Akershus county.